Haody996/Haody996/README.md

 - 👋 Hello, I’m Hao Qin.
-I'm a Master's student with an interest in Computer Graphic at University of Pennsylvania.
-I am currently looking for a job in software engineering for summer 2022.
+I'm a Master's in Computer Graphic and Game Design at University of Pennsylvania.
+I am currently looking for a full-time job in game industry/software engineering.
+Please take a look at the projects I made!